 [Regulation 9 inserted: Gazette 10 Jan 2012 p.
 409-11; amended: Gazette 8 Jan 2015 p.
 86.]

-10. Transitional
+10. Transitional provision for Commerce Regulations Amendment (Motor Vehicle Dealers and Repairers) Regulations 2021

 (1) A dealer’s licence that is in force immediately before the commencement of the Commerce Regulations Amendment (Motor Vehicle Dealers and Repairers) Regulations 2021 regulation 10 continues to have effect, on and after that commencement, as if those regulations had not come into operation.

 (2) Subregulation (1) ceases to operate in relation to a dealer’s licence on the day on which —